microsoft/openpaimarketplace/docs/user/README.md

 # OpenPAI Marketplace Doc for Users

-> Note: This document suits for openpaimarketplace version v1.4.0 and later.
+> Note: This document is based on openpaimarketplace version v1.4.0 and later.

-Openpaimarketplace has two type of templates: data template and job tempalte.
-Both these two type of tempaltes could be directly used to create an OpenPAI job easily.
+Openpaimarketplace has two types of templates: data template and job tempalte.
+Both tempaltes could be directly used to create an OpenPAI job easily.
 The step-by-step usage guide is included in [quick start tutorial](./quick-start.md).

 - Data Template